luyadev/luya.io/docs/guide/ngrest/activeselection.md

 #### Advanced Response

-Its possible to send a reload event, as well as customized success or error messages, therefore a second parameter of the callable is required which takes the `luya\admin\ngrest\base\ActiveSelection` context object.
+Its possible to send a reload event, as well as customized success or error messages, therefore a second parameter of the callable is required which takes the <class name="luya\admin\ngrest\base\ActiveSelection" /> context object.

 ```php
 public function ngRestActiveSelections()